AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 segfault occurs or ``Abort`` is called.
 If the application does not want AMReX to handle this, ``ParmParse`` parameter `amrex.signal_handling=0` can be used to disable it.

+See :ref:`sec:gpu:assertion` for considerations on using these functions in GPU-enabled code.